-- 12. As a result, the Chamber concluded that the Respondent did not have a just cause to prematurely terminate the employment contract with the Claimant, since the latter was authorized to be absent from the club in view of the fact that the relevant period was declared as holidays. - 13.
-Having established the aforementioned, the Chamber went on to deliberate as to whether, as alleged by the Claimant, the Respondent had, prior to the termination of the contract, failed to fulfil its financial obligations towards the Claimant.
-In this regard, the Chamber pointed out that the Respondent had not contested that it had not made payment of the Claimant's salaries for the month of November 2012.
-Indeed, the Respondent had indirectly confirmed such fact by alleging having paid the salary in March 2013, i.e. after having terminated the contract. - 14.
-Consequently, the Chamber came to the unanimous conclusion that the Respondent had breached the contract by failing to pay the Claimant's salary for the month of November 2012. - 15.
+- 14. Consequently, the Chamber came to the unanimous conclusion that the Respondent had breached the contract by failing to pay the Claimant's salaries for the months of October and November 2012. - 15.
 On account of the above, the Chamber decided that the Respondent had no just cause to unilaterally terminate the employment relationship between the Claimant and the Respondent and, therefore, concluded that the Respondent had terminated the employment contract without just cause on 18 January 2013.
 Equally, the Chamber reiterated that, prior to terminating the contract, the Respondent had breached its contractual obligations by failing to pay 2 monthly salaries to the Claimant.
 Consequently, the Respondent is to be held liable for the early termination of the employment contract without just cause. - 16.
 Bearing in mind the previous considerations, the Chamber went on to deal with the consequences of the early termination of the employment contract without just cause by the Respondent". - 18.
-As to the Appellant's argument that it had already paid the outstanding salaries claimed by the Player to the Player's Agent, "the Chamber duly noted that it had to examine if the Claimant's remuneration for November and December 2012 was still outstanding.
+As to the Appellant's argument that it had already paid the outstanding salaries claimed by the Player to the Player's Agent, "the Chamber duly noted that it had to examine if the Claimant's remuneration for the period between October and December 2012 was still outstanding.
 In this regard, the Chamber referred to the rule of the burden of proof mentioned in art.
 12 par.
 3 of the Procedural Rules, according to which any party claiming a right on the basis of an alleged fact shall carry the burden of proof. - 19.
 With due consideration to the above and while examining the content of the 'Mandate", the Chamber established that it did not have to enter into the question whether or not the signature of the Claimant on the 'Mandate" was forged.
 The Chamber stressed that the content of the 'Mandate" could not be interpreted in the sense that the Claimant had authorized the Respondent to pay his remuneration to Mr Ruano.
-Indeed, the 'Mandate" merely stipulates that the agent could "receive the transfer from PFC CSKA SOFLA according to his work relations with the mentioned club".
-In the Chamber's view, the aforementioned statement does not specifically refer to the Claimant's salaries and, as a consequence, the
+Indeed, the 'Mandate" merely stipulates that the agent could 'receive the transfer from PFC CSKA SOFLA according to his work relations with the mentioned club".
+In the Chamber's view, the aforementioned statement does not specifically refer to the Claimant's salaries and, as a consequence, the Chamber decided that the Respondent had not provided any document from which it could unambiguously be established that the Claimant had authorised the Respondent to pay his outstanding salaries to Mr Ruano.
+In other words, the Respondent had not proved to the Chamber's satisfaction that, with the alleged payment transferred to the agent, it had in fact settled its debt it had towards the Claimant. - 20.
+As a result, the Chamber decided that the Respondent is liable to pay to the Claimant the remuneration for the months during which the Claimant was employed by the Respondent but had not yet been paid at the time of the termination i.e. the amount of EUR 24,999, consisting of the three monthly salaries of EUR 8,333 for the months of October, November and December 2012.
+In this respect, the Chamber clarified that although the salary for December 2012 only fell due on 25 January 2013, it should be included in the calculation for the outstanding remuneration since the relevant payment corresponded to the remuneration earned in a month prior to the termination of the contract.